Trading 212 vs GBE brokers Comparison

 How do Trading 212 and GBE brokers differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, Trading 212 or GBE brokers?
+Which broker offers more tradeable asset classes, Trading 212 or GBE brokers?

 Can I trade cryptocurrency with Trading 212 or GBE brokers?